carrot-kpi/defillama-oracle/packages/contracts/CONTRIBUTING.md

   based on DefiLlama's data.
 - `MINIMUM_ELAPSED_TIME`: the minimum time that must elapse from the instantiation of an oracle to when the final measurement should be taken.
-If for example we have a `MINIMUM_ELAPSED_TIME` set to 30, and oracle created at t0 must have a measurement timestamp of at least t30.
+If for example we have a `MINIMUM_ELAPSED_TIME` set to 30, an oracle created at t0 must have a measurement timestamp of at least t30.
+Set this to a sufficiently large value for production deployments.
+- `EXPIRATION_BUFFER_TIME`: a buffer time (in seconds) that must pass between the given measurement timestamp and the attached KPI token expiration.
+If for example we have an `EXPIRATION_BUFFER_TIME` set to 30, an oracle created at t0 that is attached to a KPI token that has its expiration at t40 must have a measurement timestamp of at maximum t10.
 Set this to a sufficiently large value for production deployments.

 Once you have one instance of this file for each network you're interested in (e.g. .`env.goerli`, `.env.gnosis`, `env.mainnet` etc etc), you can go ahead and